squidarth/squidarth.github.io/_posts/2018-08-01-congestion-red.md

 way, if packets don't arrive at the queue for a little while, that gets taken into account in the weighted average calculation.

-This problem & solution was laid out in the paper, but it was cool to have discovered this on our own.
+This problem and solution was laid out in the paper, but it was cool to have discovered this on our own.

 # Next up

-While RED in our examples performs much better than droptail, it has some weaknesses--for instance, getting RED working well requires tuning it properly.
+While RED in our examples performs much better than droptail, it does have some weaknesses--for instance, RED requires some tuning to work effectively.
 It has a handful of parameters, including the $$w_q$$ term that we discussed earlier, and there isn't a clear science for figuring out the right values for these parameters.
-There are other more modern AQM approaches that are more commonly used today, like [CoDel](https://en.wikipedia.org/wiki/CoDel).
+There are other AQM approaches that are more commonly used today, like [CoDel](https://en.wikipedia.org/wiki/CoDel).

 In the next couple posts, I'm going to return to solving congestion at the sender level and discuss some of the work that I've been doing around using reinforcement learning to help senders find the right congestion window.

+Thanks for reading!

-Big thanks to Venkatesh Srinivas for the help implementing this!
+*Big thanks to Venkatesh Srinivas for the help implementing this, and for the introduction to [queueing theory](https://en.wikipedia.org/wiki/Queueing_theory)!*